-The open letter (Link to the letter), signed by 101 organisations, and sent today to EU ministers of European and Foreign Affairs demands a dramatic improvement of climate action spending in the future EU budget.
+The open letter signed by 101 organisations, and sent today to EU ministers of European and Foreign Affairs demands a dramatic improvement of climate action spending in the future EU budget.
 More money should be invested in the clean energy and transport transition, ecosystem protection and sustainable farming, and solid safeguards are needed to ensure climate compatibility of all funding programmes.